alexta69/metube/README.md

 Certain values can be set via environment variables, using the `-e` parameter on the docker command line, or the `environment:` section in docker-compose.

 * __DOWNLOAD_DIR__: path to where the downloads will be saved.
-Defaults to "/downloads" in the docker image, and "." otherwise.
+Defaults to `/downloads` in the docker image, and `.` otherwise.
 * __URL_PREFIX__: base path for the web server (for use when hosting behind a reverse proxy).
-Defaults to "/".
+Defaults to `/`.

 ## Running behind a reverse proxy

 Use the following nginx configuration to run MeTube behind a reverse proxy.
-The extra `proxy_set_headers` directives are there to make WebSockets work.
+The extra `proxy_set_header` directives are there to make WebSocket work.
 Don't forget to set the URL_PREFIX environment variable to the correct value as well.

 ```
 location /metube/ {